Rohit234-rgb/Rohit234-rgb/README.md

 - 👋 Hi, I’m @Rohit234-rgb
-- 👀 I’m interested in design
+- 👀 I’m interested in data analyst
-- 🌱 I’m currently learning mechanical engineering
+- 🌱 I have completed mechanical engineering degree
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on design
-- 📫 How to reach me ...
+- 📫 Reach upto me rohitghodke001@gmail.com

 <!---
 Rohit234-rgb/Rohit234-rgb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.